Cisco IP Phone 7821, 7841, and 7861 Firmware Release 10.2(1)

 After a Cisco Unified Communications Manager release, subsequent updates to the user guides appear only on the Cisco website.
 The phone firmware release notes contain the applicable documentation URLs.
 In the web pages, updated documents display "Updated" beside the document link.

-Administrators and users should check the Cisco website for updated user guides and download the PDF files.
-Administrators can also make the files available to the users on their company website.
+You and your users should check the Cisco website for updated user guides and download the PDF files.
+You can also make the files available to your users on your company website.

 For information on obtaining documentation, submitting a service request, and gathering additional information, see the monthly What’s New in Cisco Product Documentation, which also lists all new and revised Cisco technical documentation, at: